coverclock/com-diag-hazer/README.md

     peruse rover err# Control-C to exit upon seeing "Ready". peruse rover out

 The rover can also generate a CSV file as it runs that will contain the results of the high precision solution every time is is generated and reported.
 This is useful when testing the rover against a fixed location, for example a survey benchmark whose coordinates are well known.
-(Be aware that National Geodetic Survey markers in the U.S. use the NAD83 datum, so are not directly comparable to GPS, which uses the WGS84 datum.)
+(Be aware that the surveyed coordinates of National Geodetic Survey markers in the U.S. are, in my experience anyway, typically based on the NAD83 datum - an abstract model of the shape of the Earth - which is used solely for the North American plate minute Mexico, and which are not directly comparable to GPS coordinates, which are determined using the WGS84 datum based on space observations.

     cd ~/src/com-diag-hazer/Hazer
     . out/host/bin/setup